jetperch/pyjoulescope_server/README.md

     python3 -m joulescope_server

+To demonstrate the server, you can run the example client from another terminal:

+    python3 -m joulescope_server client

 ## License

-All pyjoulescope_ui code is released under the permissive Apache 2.0 license.
+All pyjoulescope_server code is released under the permissive Apache 2.0 license.
 See the [License File](LICENSE.txt) for details.